Bay Area high school gymnast reaches for Olympics

 "At nationals I was just completely in the zone.
 Nothing could shake my excitement of being able to compete.
 I was just so focused the whole time," Mika said.
 "Before I won, I was just a random gymnast from East Bay and then, you know, I was like, ‘Wow, if I can do this, what else can I do in my sport?’"

-Still riding high by her stellar showing at nationals, Mika was invited to a National Team training camp last summer.
+Still riding high on her stellar showing at nationals, Mika was invited to a National Team training camp last summer.

 Mika Webster-Longin wins the all-around at Nationals in 2023